Power BI Map Visualizations: Mapping Common City Names

 Result: Rendered incorrectly

-In the Location configuration field for the map visualization, only the CITY data field is used.
-In the Bubble size configuration field for the map, Count of CITY is used.
+In the Location configuration field for the Map visualization, only the CITY data field is used.
+In the Bubble size configuration field for the Map, Count of CITY is used.

-Attempt 1 Result: Mapping Using City Name Only
+Attempt 1 Result: Mapping Using City Name Only is Rendered Incorrectly

 Attempt 2: Mapping Using City Name, Latitude, and Longitude